Post (international work)

-Before exiting the European Union, Ofcom was an active participant in the European Regulators’ Group for Post (ERGP) formed by the postal regulators of the EU and EEA Member States, which gives expert advice to the European Commission on postal regulatory issues.
+Before leaving the European Union, Ofcom was an active participant in the European Regulators’ Group for Post (ERGP) formed by the postal regulators of the EU and EEA Member States, which gives expert advice to the European Commission on postal regulatory issues.

 We continue to cooperate with ERGP as appropriate, and to collaborate with European counterparts to exchange best practices for dealing with common challenges.